 George Floyd’s brutal death – in plain view for all Americans to see – is not an isolated circumstance.
-Countless others, including Ahmaud Arbery, Breonna Taylor, David McAtee, and James Scurlock, have been taken from us too soon as a result of shameless and systemic violence targeted at the Black community.
+Countless others, including Ahmaud Arbery, Breonna Taylor, David McAtee, James Scurlock, and Elijah McClain, have been taken from us too soon as a result of shameless and systemic violence targeted at the Black community.
 Too often, society looks away as figures of authority – including police – abuse the public trust and exert unnecessary force at the expense of Black lives.
 Our silence and avoidance are older than our nation’s history.
 To these, we say: no more.

 As public health professionals serving pregnant women, new parents, and their families, WIC providers witness this violence manifested in insidious ways.
 Black women assume the responsibilities of pregnancy knowing they are three times more likely to die than their white counterparts.
 Black parents bring children into this world, knowing that one day they will sit their children down for “the talk” about how to avoid being killed on the street, in their car, or even in their home.